Eagles release cornerback Ron Brooks

-The Philadelphia Eagles released veteran cornerback Ron Brooks Wednesday.
+The Philadelphia Eagles released veteran cornerback Ron Brooks on Wednesday.

 Brooks was considered the front-runner for the nickel corner job for a good portion of the offseason before a series of events changed the dynamic.
 Recovering from a ruptured quad tendon, Brooks made it back onto the field but injured his hamstring in the preseason opener against the Green Bay Packers.
 A day later, the Eagles acquired corner Ronald Darby from the Buffalo Bills for receiver Jordan Matthews and a third-round pick.